KaritasHall/docker-pern/README.md

 Trying the pern stack!

-In the database I have four different greetings that get randomly rendered in the react app.
+In the database (PgAdmin) I have four different greetings that get randomly rendered in the react app.

+In the "docker project" folder you will find server.js where you can look at the server that is connected to PgAdmin/Docker.
+In the pern-app folder you go to src -> app.js to see how the data is fetched and rendered.

+I have comments throughout to explain what I am doing :)